rjray/advent-2020-clojure/src/advent_of_code/README.md

 ## [day22.clj](day22.clj)

 Day 22 (2545/1470, approx. 54 minutes).
-Now, *this* was a pair of puzzles for which CLojure is eminently ideal.
+Now, *this* was a set of puzzles for which Clojure is eminently ideal.
 The ability to mix tail-recursion with standard recursion, all while keep your data structures safely intact, meant that I finished both in under an hour.

 Part 1 was very simple.
 Took me 19 minutes, most of which was double-checking basic Clojure keywords (I have **GOT** to get better at this language).
 Using a `loop` form and `recur` was all that was needed.
 There's no real trick to it, he saved that for part 2.